Issues (band): 2015–2018: Headspace and Bohn's departure

 Drummer Josh Manuel said that the band was in the studio writing for their second album and that they had booked time, once again, with Kristofer Crummett and Erik Ron in July 2015 to record it.
-In November 2015, they announced that they will be a five piece, with Ty leaving to focus on producing music and working with Issues only as a collaborator.
+In November 2015, they announced that they will be a five-piece, with Ty leaving to focus on producing music and working with Issues only as a collaborator.

 Issues were announced as part of the line-up for Slam Dunk Festival during November 2015.

-Issues announced the release of their first single off the album "The Realest" to be on March 24, 2016.
-A few days later, the band released other 3 track from the upcoming album: "Coma", a heavier song called "Blue Wall" and a deep and emotional song called "Slow Me Down".
-The album was released on May 20.

 On January 4, 2018, the band confirmed that they fired vocalist Michael Bohn.

 Between recording sessions and the release of the band's upcoming third studio album, vocalist Tyler Carter released his debut solo studio album, Moonshine, on February 1, 2019, on Rise Records.